 - 1/2 cup water

 - 1/2 cup almonds (cut into very thin slivers)

-- vegetable, sunflower, canola oil or ghee for deep frying
+- Vegetable oil (or sunflower, canola oil or ghee for deep frying)

 In a flat dish, mix the flour and ghee to form a crumbly mix that just about holds together.

 Add water a little at a time and knead to form a firm dough.
 When done, cover the dough with a damp tea towel or muslin and keep it aside.